Elizabeth (1798 Liverpool ship)

-Elizabeth was launched at Lancaster in 1798.
+Elizabeth was launched at Liverpool in 1798.
 She made five complete voyages as a slave ship in the triangular trade in enslaved people.
-Spanish privateers captured her in 1805 while she was on her sixth slave voyage after she had embarked slaves.
+Spanish privateers captured her in 1805 while she was on her sixth voyage after she had embarked enslaved people and took her into Montevideo.

 Career

 Elizabeth first appeared in Lloyd's Register (LR), in 1798.

 Captain Henry Bond acquired a letter of marque on 19 March 1798.

-1st slave voyage (1798–1799): Captain Charles Kneal acquired a letter of marque on 9 October 1798.
+1st voyage transporting enslaved people (1798–1799): Captain Charles Kneal acquired a letter of marque on 9 October 1798.
 Captain Kneale sailed on 12 November.
+In 1798, 160 vessels sailed from English ports, bound on voyages to acquire and transport enslaved people; 149 of these vessels sailed from Liverpool.

-He acquired slaves at Bonny and arrived at Martinique on 26 July 1799 with 455 slaves.
+Kneale acquired captives at Bonny and arrived at Martinique on 26 July 1799 with 455 captives.
 Elizabeth left Martinique on 31 August and arrived back at Liverpool on 12 October.
 She had left on her voyage with 53 crew members and she had suffered nine crew deaths on her voyage.

-2nd slave voyage (1800–1801): Captain John Mill acquired a letter of marque on 1 March 1800.
-He acquired slaves at Iles de Los and sailed from there on 20 September.
-Elizabeth arrived at Suriname on 7 November with 313 slaves.
+2nd voyage transporting enslaved people (1800–1801): Captain John Mill acquired a letter of marque on 1 March 1800.
+In 1800, 133 vessels sailed from English ports, bound on voyages to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

+Mill acquired captives at Iles de Los and sailed from there on 20 September.
+Elizabeth arrived at Suriname on 7 November with 313 captives.
 She sailed from Suriname on 15 February 1801 and arrived at Liverpool on 20 April.
-She had left the United Kingdom with 3 crew members and had suffered 34 crew deaths on her voyage.
+She had left the United Kingdom with 53 crew members and had suffered 34 crew deaths on her voyage.

-3rd slave voyage (1801–1802): Captain James Giles acquired a letter of marque on 26 May 1801.
-He sailed on 4 June 1801 and acquired slaves first on the Gold Coast, and then at Bonny.
+3rd voyage transporting enslaved people (1801–1802): Captain James Giles acquired a letter of marque on 26 May 1801.
+He sailed on 4 June 1801.
+In 1801, 147 vessels sailed from English ports, bound on voyages to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

+Giles acquired captives first on the Gold Coast, and then at Bonny.
 Elizabeth arrived at Demerara on 25 December.
-She arrived back at Liverpool on 7 June 1802. she had left the United Kingdom with 49 crew members and had suffered four crew deaths on her voyage.
+She arrived back at Liverpool on 7 June 1802.
+She had left the United Kingdom with 49 crew members and had suffered four crew deaths on her voyage.